alecjacobson/computer-graphics-raster-images/README.md

 >
 > This markdown document, and those for all other assignments, contains
 > $\LaTeX$ math.
 GitHub just shows the un-evaluated LaTeX code, but other
 > markdown browsers may show the typeset math.
-Alaternatively, open the
+Alternatively, open the
 > `README.html` (must be online) to view the equations.
 >
 > For reference, you can generate `README.html` from the `README.md` using